 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-- Bleeding from the anal area
+Bleeding from the anal area

-- Pain or pressure in the anal area
+Pain or pressure in the anal area

-- Itching or discharge from the anus
+Itching or discharge from the anus

-- A lump or swelling near the anus
+A lump or swelling near the anus

-- A change in bowel habits or change in the diameter of the stool
+A change in bowel habits or change in the diameter of the stool

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+Managing symptoms may also be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.